ondrabublik/FlowPro/README.md

 * java 8
 * paraview (for visualisation)

-## Running the first simulation
+## Running first simulation
-FlowPro is executed sith the command
+Open command line window and navigate to your FlowPro directory.
+FlowPro is executed with the command

 java -jar FlowPro.jar master 0

-To show results run
+When the simulation is done, you can generate results by running

 java -jar FlowPro.jar postprocessing mach pressure -fvtk

+In order to display the results, open file <FlowProDirectory>/simulations/examples/GAMM/default/output/results.vtk in paraview.

 ## Built With
 * [Gradle](https://gradle.org/)